On This Page

 Language

-Cantonese and Portuguese are official.
-Cantonese dominant.
+Chinese and Portuguese are official languages (Cantonese is the dominant spoken variety of Chinese).
+Cantonese dominant in daily life.
 English in casinos and tourist areas.
 Portuguese still spoken by some.
 Mandarin Chinese increasingly common.
 Signs often trilingual (Chinese/Portuguese/English).
 Communication easy in tourism.

 Cultural Tips

 Casinos: 21+ to enter gaming floors, dress code (no shorts/flip-flops in VIP areas), no photos on floor.
-Free drinks while gambling (tip dealer MOP20-50).
+Free drinks while gambling (tip dealer $2.52–$6.3 / MOP 20–MOP 51).
 Portuguese influence: egg tarts mandatory, wines available.
 Historic center: respect Catholic sites.
 Chinese culture: temples burning incense.
 Gambling: set budget, house always wins.
 Ferries: book ahead for weekends/holidays.
 Day trip from Hong Kong common (or vice versa).
 Cotai Strip: overwhelming scale.
 Portuguese phrases rare but appreciated.

 Get an eSIM